10 Industrials Stocks With Whale Alerts In Today's Session - Benzinga

 Explanation

-• For UAL UAL, we notice a call option trade that happens to be bullish, expiring in 696 day(s) on January 19, 2024.
-This event was a transfer of 25 contract(s) at a $45.00 strike.
-The total cost received by the writing party (or parties) was $34.5K, with a price of $1380.0 per contract.
-There were 42759 open contracts at this strike prior to today, and today 2421 contract(s) were bought and sold.
+• For MAS MAS, we notice a call option trade that happens to be bullish, expiring in 113 day(s) on June 17, 2022.
+This event was a transfer of 3000 contract(s) at a $70.00 strike.
+The total cost received by the writing party (or parties) was $90.0K, with a price of $30.0 per contract.
+There were 5448 open contracts at this strike prior to today, and today 5222 contract(s) were bought and sold.

-• Regarding UNP UNP, we observe a put option sweep with bullish sentiment.
-It expires in 24 day(s) on March 18, 2022.
-Parties traded 43 contract(s) at a $250.00 strike.
-This particular put needed to be split into 7 different trades to become filled.
-The total cost received by the writing party (or parties) was $31.7K, with a price of $740.0 per contract.
-There were 316 open contracts at this strike prior to today, and today 822 contract(s) were bought and sold.
+• For URI URI, we notice a call option sweep that happens to be bearish, expiring in 36 day(s) on April 1, 2022.
+This event was a transfer of 96 contract(s) at a $335.00 strike.
+This particular call needed to be split into 9 different trades to become filled.
+The total cost received by the writing party (or parties) was $43.2K, with a price of $450.0 per contract.
+There were 2 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.

-• For SHLS SHLS, we notice a call option sweep that happens to be bullish, expiring in 241 day(s) on October 21, 2022.
-This event was a transfer of 200 contract(s) at a $15.00 strike.
-This particular call needed to be split into 17 different trades to become filled.
-The total cost received by the writing party (or parties) was $44.6K, with a price of $225.0 per contract.
-There were 0 open contracts at this strike prior to today, and today 200 contract(s) were bought and sold.
+• Regarding PWR PWR, we observe a call option sweep with bullish sentiment.
+It expires in 22 day(s) on March 18, 2022.
+Parties traded 50 contract(s) at a $105.00 strike.
+This particular call needed to be split into 9 different trades to become filled.
+The total cost received by the writing party (or parties) was $30.0K, with a price of $600.0 per contract.
+There were 1215 open contracts at this strike prior to today, and today 78 contract(s) were bought and sold.

-• Regarding URI URI, we observe a call option sweep with bearish sentiment.
-It expires in 115 day(s) on June 17, 2022.
-Parties traded 84 contract(s) at a $350.00 strike.
-This particular call needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $105.8K, with a price of $1260.0 per contract.
-There were 113 open contracts at this strike prior to today, and today 104 contract(s) were bought and sold.
+• For PLUG PLUG, we notice a put option trade that happens to be neutral, expiring in 204 day(s) on September 16, 2022.
+This event was a transfer of 48 contract(s) at a $25.00 strike.
+The total cost received by the writing party (or parties) was $36.9K, with a price of $770.0 per contract.
+There were 4668 open contracts at this strike prior to today, and today 72 contract(s) were bought and sold.

-• For WM WM, we notice a call option trade that happens to be bearish, expiring in 24 day(s) on March 18, 2022.
-This event was a transfer of 67 contract(s) at a $140.00 strike.
-The total cost received by the writing party (or parties) was $28.8K, with a price of $430.0 per contract.
-There were 161 open contracts at this strike prior to today, and today 77 contract(s) were bought and sold.
+• Regarding ITW ITW, we observe a call option trade with bearish sentiment.
+It expires in 113 day(s) on June 17, 2022.
+Parties traded 53 contract(s) at a $200.00 strike.
+The total cost received by the writing party (or parties) was $98.5K, with a price of $1860.0 per contract.
+There were 22 open contracts at this strike prior to today, and today 53 contract(s) were bought and sold.

 Options Alert Terminology